 Concurrent Financing.
-Shortly after the issuance of the Bonds, the Authority expects to issue its Taxable Lease Revenue Bonds, Series 2020B (the "2020B Bonds") in order to (i) refund its Taxable Lease Revenue Bonds, Series 2008E (Ice Centre Project) and (ii) finance the acquisition and construction of public improvements benefitting the City, including two additional ice rinks and related facilities at the Solar4America Ice Centre at San José (the "Ice Centre").
-The 2020B Bonds evidence fractional interests in certain lease payments to be made by the City, as lessee under a lease agreement for the Ice Centre.
-The City will take such action as may be necessary to include all such lease payments in its annual budgets and to make the necessary annual appropriations therefor.
+On September , 2020, the Authority issued its Taxable Lease Revenue Bonds, Series 2020A (Civic Center Refunding Project) (the "2020A Bonds") in order to (i) refinance (a) the Authority's Lease Revenue Refunding Bonds, Series 2006A (Civic Center Project), (b) the Authority's Lease Revenue Bonds, Series 2007A (Recreational Facilities Refunding Project) (c)the Authority's Lease Revenue Refunding Bonds, Series 2013A (Civic Center Project), and (ii) prepay the City's rental obligations under a Master Equipment Lease/Purchase Agreement, and (iii) fund the acquisition and construction of public improvements benefitting the City, including the build-out of existing space within the 4th and San Fernando Garage for office space to be occupied by the San José Clean Energy Department ("SJCE") and other city operations.
+The 2020A Bonds will evidence fractional interests in certain lease payments to be made by the City, as lessee under a lease agreement for the City's Civic Center.
 See "APPENDIX A - "THE CITY OF SAN JOSE: GEOGRAPHIC, DEMOGRAPHIC, ECONOMIC AND FINANCIAL INFORMATION - BONDED AND OTHER INDEBTEDNESS" for additional information."